bigskysoftware/htmx/www/essays/when-to-use-hypermedia.md

 ### If you require offline functionality

 The hypermedia distributed architecture leans heavily on the server side for rendering representations of resources.
 When a server is down or unreachable, the architecture will obviously have trouble.
-It is possible to use Web Workers to handle offline requests, and it is possible to detect when a hypermedia application is offline and show a message.
+It is possible to use Service Workers to handle offline requests (although this is a complex option), and it is also easy to detect when a hypermedia application is offline and show an offline message, as many thick-client application od.

-But if your application requires full functionality in an offiline environment, then the hypermedia approach is not going to be acceptable.
+But if your application requires full functionality in an offline environment, then the hypermedia approach is not going to be acceptable.

-### Your UI state is updated extremely frequently
+### _If your UI state is updated extremely frequently_

 Another situation where hypermedia is not going to be a good approach is if your UI state is updated frequently.
 A good example is an online game that needs to capture mouse movements.
 Putting a hypermedia network request in-between a mouse